 \section{Introduction}

-The classical Brunn-Minkowski inequality form the core of various areas in probability, additive combinatorics and convex geometry (see Gardner \cite{Gar02}, Gruber \cite{Gru07}, Schneider \cite{Sch14} and Tao, Vu \cite{TaoVu}).
-For recent related work in the theory of valuations, algorithmic theory and the Gaussian setting, see say Jochemko, Sanyal \cite{JoS17,JoS18}, Kane \cite{kane}, Gardner, Gronchi \cite{GG} and Gardner, Zvavitch \cite{GZ}.
-Extending it, the rapidly developing new $L_p$-Brunn-Minkowski theory (where $p=1$ is the classical case) initiated by Lutwak \cite{Lut93,Lut93a,Lut96}, have become main research area in modern convex geometry and geometric analysis.

-After initiating the study of the $L_p$-Brunn-Minkowski inequality for a range of $p$ by Firey \cite{Fir62} and Lutwak \cite{Lut93,Lut93a,Lut96}, major results have been obtained by Hug, Lutwak, Yang, Zhang \cite{HLYZ2}, and more recently the papers Kolesnikov, Milman \cite{KolMilsupernew}, Chen, Huang, Li, Liu \cite{CHL20}, Hosle, Kolesnikov, Livshyts \cite{HKL}, Kolesnikov, Livshyts \cite{KoL} present new developments and approaches.
+The classical Brunn-Minkowski inequality forms the core of various areas in probability, additive combinatorics and convex geometry (see Gardner \cite{Gar02}, Schneider \cite{Sch14} and Tao, Vu \cite{TaoVu}).
+For recent related work in the theory of valuations, algorithmic theory and the Gaussian setting, see say Jochemko, Sanyal \cite{JoS17,JoS18}, Kane \cite{kane}, Gardner, Zvavitch \cite{GZ}, Eskenazis, Moschidis \cite{EsM21}.
+The rapidly developing new $L_p$-Brunn-Minkowski theory (where $p=1$ is the classical case) initiated by Lutwak \cite{Lut93,Lut93a,Lut96}, has become a main research area in modern convex geometry and geometric analysis.
+Following Firey \cite{Fir62} and Lutwak \cite{Lut93,Lut93a,Lut96}, major results have been obtained by Hug, Lutwak, Yang, Zhang \cite{HLYZ2}, and more recently the papers Kolesnikov, Milman \cite{KoM22}, Chen, Huang, Li, Liu \cite{CHLL20}, Hosle, Kolesnikov, Livshyts \cite{HKL21}, Kolesnikov, Livshyts \cite{KoL22} present new developments and approaches.
 We note that the $L_p$-Minkowski and $L_p$-Brunn-Minkowski inequalities are even extended to certain families of non-convex sets by Zhang \cite{Zha99}, Ludwig, Xiao, Zhang \cite{LXZ11} and Lutwak, Yang, Zhang \cite{LYZ12}.

-We call a compact compact set $K$ in $\R^n$ a convex body if $V(K)>0$ where $V(K)$ stands for the $n$-dimensional Lebesgue measure.
+We call a compact convex set $K$ in $\R^n$ a convex body if $V(K)>0$ where $V(K)$ stands for the $n$-dimensional Lebesgue measure.
 The cornerstone of the Brunn-Minkowski Theory is the Brunn-Minkowski inequality (see Schneider \cite{Sch14}).
 If $K$ and $C$ are convex bodies in $\R^n$ and $\alpha,\beta>0$, then the Brunn-Minkowski inequality says that

 where equality holds if and only if $C=\gamma K+z$ for $\gamma>0$ and $z\in\R^n$.
-Because of the homogeneity of the Lebesgue measure, \eqref{BrunnMinkowski} is equivalent to say that if $\lambda\in(0,1)$, then
+Because of the homogeneity of Lebesgue measure, \eqref{BrunnMinkowski} is equivalent to saying that if $\lambda\in(0,1)$, then

 where equality holds if and only if $K$ and $C$ are translates.
 We also note another consequence of the Brunn-Minkowski inequality \eqref{BrunnMinkowski}; namely, the Minkowski inequality says that